Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 | AI power | CEG | 5% |

-Logic: equipment + EDA = 38% of the sleeve.
-These are the most insulated tiers.
-TSM sized down for Taiwan risk.
-NVDA + AVGO as the barbell.
-Power and infrastructure for diversification.
+Logic: equipment + EDA + analog = 52% of the sleeve, in the most insulated tiers.
+TSM sized down for Taiwan tail risk.
+NVDA + AVGO as the barbell at moderate weights.
+CEG as the non-chip AI infra hedge.
+5 cash buffer to deploy on drawdown.

-On Rs 25 lakh deployed: roughly Rs 4.5L ASML, Rs 3L TSM, Rs 3L NVDA, Rs 2.5L AVGO, Rs 2L KLAC, etc. LRS budget: well within the ₹10L investment threshold for the FY in any 25–50 lakh annual deployment cadence.
+On Rs 25 lakh deployed: roughly Rs 5.5L ASML, Rs 3L TSM, Rs 3.5L NVDA, Rs 3L AVGO, Rs 2.5L KLAC, Rs 3L CDNS/SNPS, with the rest spread.
+LRS budget: well within the ₹10L investment threshold per FY in a 25–50 lakh annual deployment cadence.

 Balanced: mix of core compounders and opportunistic exposure